Secure Your Financing Before You Start Your Home SearchGet Pre-qualified

-Before you start shopping for a home, take the time to get pre-approved for a loan.
+Before you start shopping for a home, take the time to get pre-qualified for a loan.
 This way, you're prepared to make an offer when you do find a home.

 - Date of birth, Social Security Number and address history for the period covering the most recent two years